Packages in Go

 }

-cannot be used outside mypackage
+The function helperFunc cannot be used outside mypackage.

 Package Initialization

-function in a package.
+You can define an init function in a package.
 This function runs automatically when the package is imported.

 Example

-function runs before any other code in the package.
+When the package is imported, the init function runs before any other code in the package.

 Go Modules and Packages